BarveenB/AWS-LABS/IAM Role for EC2 Accessing S3/README.md

 ### Step 3: Create IAM Role and attach policy

--An IAM Role was created to allow the EC2 instance to access Amazon S3.
+1.An IAM Role was created to allow the EC2 instance to access Amazon S3.
--The AWS managed policy AmazonS3FullAccess was attached to the IAM Role.
+2.The AWS managed policy AmazonS3FullAccess was attached to the IAM Role.

 ## Permissions Granted
-List buckets
+1.List buckets
-Upload objects
+2.Upload objects
-Download objects
+3.Download objects
-Delete objects
+4.Delete objects

 ![IAM Role Created](images/s3-full-access.png)